LIFE IN THE HIGHAM HOUSE

 Now, don't just laugh me off and click away to another web page.
 Let's think about this.

 It's easy to focus on the negative things of the year because we hear the headlines everywhere.
 Just watch the news and you'll hear plenty of negativity.
 We then think about the negativity we just heard.
 As we think about what we've heard, we begin to feel the weight of the negativity, and it effects the way we feel.
 That negativity then becomes to the topic of our conversations.
-Those
+Those conversations further fuel our feelings, and those feelings dictate our moods.
+And before we know it, we're miserable.

 Now hear, I'm not dissing the news or down-playing the importance of recognizing our emotions.
 What I am saying is, if we're not careful, our emotions will run away with our lives.
 1 Thessalonians reads, rejoice always, pray continually, give thanks in all circumstances. (my paraphrase) This isn't meant to be a whatever kinda' verse.
 We don't ignore what's happening around us.
 But we take the time to look, take stock, and be aware of what God is doing in, through and around us.
 I think when we do, we might find it a little easier to do what these verse call us to do.